damienbowersock/Kubiya-Docs/ht_workflow_syntax_guide.md

 * `datetime`: A datetime input.
 This input type is used to capture a single datetime input from the user.

 #### Input Validators

+Input validators confirm that the data provided by the user conforms to the standard expected in the workflow.

 The following input validators are supported:

 * `text_longer_than`: Validates that the input is longer than the specified length.
 * `text_shorter_than`: Validates that the input is shorter than the specified length.
 * `min`: Validates that the input is greater than or equal to the specified value.